 I get asked all the time about how to increase fiber in green smoothie recipes.
 You can only add so much spinach or kale before you're over it.
 So I thought, "Why don't we make fiber smoothie cubes?"
-So these fun + simple blender bombs are loaded with fiber and protein to fuel your day and keep you regular.
+So these fun + simple frozen smoothie cubes are loaded with fiber and protein to fuel your day and keep you regular.
 Can I get a kale yeah?!

 Green smoothies are my first line of defense when it comes to keeping my body healthy.
 Starting the day with whole foods, specifically plants, is such a healthy habit.
 Yet I know that my body needs certain nutrients at certain times of the year.

-Smoothie cubes are like little mini blender bombs of nutritiously dense goodness.
+Frozen smoothie cubes are like little bombs of nutritiously dense goodness.
 Each recipe is specifically designed to provide targeted vitamins + minerals.
 I keep electrolyte cubes on hand for my long runs, especially during summer.
 Blender bombs made with alkaline veggies help when my gut needs some help.
 Basically, I've got a smoothie cube recipe for everything!